Toolbar Config object¶

 tooltip - A string or JSX object.
 This will be displayed as the tooltip for the action in the toolbar.
 If

-is omitted no tooltip will be added to your action.
-Iftooltip
+tooltipis omitted no tooltip will be added to your action.
+Iftooltipis specified thejsxwill be inside a tooltipdivwhich is in the toolbardivmentioned above.

 For example, the following code that includes some Carbon React components: